-Hearty Law operates a virtual office in the Ottawa area.
-By maintaining a virtual office, legal fees are kept low.
+Hearty Law operates in the Ottawa area.
 COVID-19 has created changes in how the court system works, all filing is now done online.
 This means that you can get the lawyer you want and need, even if that person does not live geographically close to you.

 Communication is done through virtual meetings, either through Google Meets, Zoom, Skype, or some other similar technology.
 These type of meetings allow for lower legal fees.
 While you won't see a fancy office, always keep in mind that your fees are paying for the fancy office.

 Whether you need legal support in resolving all separation issues, or only need legal support for a narrow issue, such as a retroactive support claim, the cost is completely dependent on how reasonable each party is.